meshonline/Crosstalk_Cancellation/README.md

 # Crosstalk_Cancellation
 C++ class of crosstalk cancellation

-This is a port version of [https://github.com/Curly-Mo/crosstalk_cancellation](https://github.com/Curly-Mo/crosstalk_cancellation), I re-implemented it with C++, header only, just include the header to use.
+This is a port version of [https://github.com/Curly-Mo/crosstalk_cancellation](https://github.com/Curly-Mo/crosstalk_cancellation), I re-implemented it with C++, header only.

 ### How to use
 There are only five methods in the class:<br/>